 When talking to colleagues about a No Meeting Day, ask them whether there are other fixes that might help boost productivity and worker happiness.

-One thing that irritated Michael about his former company’s No Meeting Day was that it did nothing to help with meeting inefficient facilitators or meetings that should be emails.
+One thing that irritated Michael about his former company’s No Meeting Day was that it did nothing to help with inefficient facilitators or unproductive meetings that should be emails.

 Thomas Martin, Lead Infrastructure Automation Architect at Cox Enterprises, echoed that frustration.
 “My last company instituted no meeting Thursdays,” Thomas told me.
 “The net impact was that the other days of the week were more dense with meetings.
 Just rearranging the productivity-sink deck chairs.”